Steelers' Tomlin calls Bradshaw's words 'unprofessional'

 “Now that being said, terms like, ‘cheerleader guy,' to me, maybe fall outside the bounds of critique or criticism.
 They probably fall more into the area of disrespect and unprofessional.”

 Chris Adamski is a Tribune-Review staff writer.
-Reach him at cadamski@tribweb.com.
+Reach him at cadamski@tribweb.com or via Twitter @C_AdamskiTrib.